Headquarters of a Notorious Tory

 On Sunday, December 10, 1781, 300 Patriot militia from Wilkes County and Virginia under Col. Elijah Isaacs claim the fort for three months.
 On Christmas, Gov. Alexander Martin issued an offer of pardon to all Loyalists who surrender by March 10, and an unknown number appear here.
 But Isaacs betrays them: All are taken prisoner, not just the criminals among them, and marched off with the army across the ford to a prisoner-of-war camp in Salisbury.

 - To see Buffalo Ford, continue south (left facing the campsite) to the next intersection, Hinshaw Town Road.
 (This road is on or parallels the route of the Salisbury-Cross Creek Road.)
 Turn right, and park on the shoulder just before or after the bridge.
-The bridge was built on part of the ford.
-Walk onto the north (right) side, and look down to see how shallow the water is on that side.
-For comparison, watch for traffic and then cross to the south side and look down.
+Walk onto the north (right) side, and look to the right.
+The ford was 100 yards upstream, the length of an American football field.
+Local tradition holds that buffaloes used to cross here, and Native Americans following their path turned it into a trail, which European-Americans later built into a wagon road.
+A local historian says it remained in use supporting a road bridge until 1945, when that was washed away by a flood.
+The road was realigned to here the next decade.[d]

 - If you will leave by way of NC Highway 22 toward Ramseur, read the rest of this paragraph first, and look to the left after you cross Millstone Creek and climb the hill.
 The summit behind and to the left of the modern farmhouse was the location of the Harmon Cox home.
 Another spring is on the far side, and a wagon road wound down to a private ford across the river, probably leading to the William Cox Mill.
 (Note that there is no safe place to park here, and everything off the highway right-of-way is private property.)